Good Cards

 Unfortunately, this also makes the good cards archetype less synergistic than most, and in need of strong cards able to contribute on their own.

-In the past, Zabu was the backbone of the Good Cards archetype, making the deck mostly about strong 4-cost cards such as Shang-Chi, Iron Lad, or Ms. Marvel.
-Since Zabu got nerfed, Angela, Elsa Bloodstone, Hope Summers and Kitty Pryde have become new foundation, alongside other trios such as Annihilus, Sentry and The Hood, or Korg, Rockslide and Darkhawk.
+In the past, Zabu was the backbone of the Good Cards archetype, which made the deck mostly about strong 4-Cost cards like Shang-Chi, Iron Lad, and Ms. Marvel.
+Since Zabu got nerfed, Angela, Elsa Bloodstone, Hope Summers, Kitty Pryde have become the new foundation.
+You will typically see them alongside other trios such as Annihilus, Sentry, and The Hood, or Korg, Rockslide, and Darkhawk.

-Until now, they were operating mostly in the Loki, or Move archetypes.
-Yet, we saw a mix of Move and Lockdown emerge in Conquest towards the end of the Zeroes to Heroes season, reinvigorating this idea to just develop simple synergies flexibly, depending on what your opponent shows you during the match.
+Until now, these packages were mostly operating in the Loki or Move archetypes.
+But, towards the end of the Zeroes to Heroes season, a mix of Move and Lockdown emerged in Conquest.
+This reinvigorated this idea of just developing simple synergies flexibly, changing as needed depending on what your opponent shows you during the match.

-To play this type of deck, you really only know a good knowledge of the game’s fundamentals, alongside a knack for guessing where the majority of your opponent’s points will be on game’s end.
+To play this type of deck, you really need to have a good knowledge of the game’s fundamentals, alongside a knack for guessing where the majority of your opponent’s points will be once the game ends.

 Current Good Cards Builds